davidtchiu/davidtchiu.github.io/teaching/index.md

 * Operating Systems
 * Web Data Management -->

 My teaching focuses on the areas of data management and computer systems.
-I teach the following courses at Puget Sound:
+I teach the following courses on a regular rotation at Puget Sound:

 - [CS 161 - Introduction to Computer Science](cs161/)
 - [CS 240 - Software Engineering](cs240/)